Tuufless/FFXIV-Elemental-Raid-Macros/6.0_endwalker/savage_raids/p6s/README.md

 ## Markers (Nukemaru)

-These markers are for Nukemaru's Cachexis 1:
+These markers are for Nukemaru's Cachexia 1:

 - `1` and `A`: 8 seconds
 - `2` and `B`: 12 seconds